My Life in Curves Recently

 16 pages, paperback, b&w offset, Singer-sewn binding

-Printed on Arctic Munken paper
+Printed on Arctic Munken Print Cream 115 and Pure Rough 300

 Designed by Stefan Lorenzutti & Damian Nowak

 Sevinç Çalhanoğlu is a poet, artist, and researcher whose work examines the imprint of memory on space, and the intersection of both with literature.
 In addition to poems and essays, she creates interdisciplinary literary works incorporating sound and photography.
-She is the author of two books of poetry in Turkish, Evde bir gezinti (periferik) (Nod, 2016; English edition, A Promenade at Home, forthcoming from Bored Wolves, 2021) and Et/ve/Fal (Heterotopya, 2017).
-She also works as a researcher for Kundura Hafıza, an archive and oral history project documenting the historic Beykoz Shoe Factory in Istanbul; and is an initiator of the Turkish poetry journal Moero.
+She is the author of two books of poetry in Turkish, Evde bir gezinti (periferik) (Nod, 2016; English edition, A Promenade at Home, forthcoming from Bored Wolves, August 2021) and Et/ve/Fal (Heterotopya, 2017).
+She also worked as a researcher for Kundura Hafıza, an archive and oral history project documenting the historic Beykoz Shoe Factory in Istanbul; and is an initiator of the Turkish poetry journal Moero.
 She is based in Brooklyn.